 Field Rules Overview

-As we are beginning to operate at the new flying site the rules governing our operations will need to be developed as we go.
+The club is not operating at a fixed flying site right now.
 The following is a simplified set of rules.
 Expected updates and changes to the rules will be posted conspicuously at the field and must be followed.

 - We recommend that you follow the FAA requirements and have your FAA number on your aircraft.

-- Pilots – You are responsible for watching for cars and trucks at the left end of the runway AND – be aware that we do have low flying full size aircraft passing over the flight space.
+- Pilots – You are responsible for watching for cars and trucks at the end of runways AND – be aware that we do have low flying full size aircraft passing over the flight space.
 ALWAYS bring your aircraft down well below their altitude until they pass.

 - In addition to these rules, the current AMA National model Aircraft Safety Code applies at the Bayside RC Club (Bayside) flying field.